aarch64-laptops/debian-cdimage/README.md

   get network support in installer, this guide assumes there is no network connection with the installation.

+* Touchscreen is not working for installer.
+ACPI kernel has no way to turn on clock for touchscreen on Flex 5G, and enabling touchscreen results in a system hang.
+Rather than having another dirty hack, we choose to disable the touchscreen support for installer.

 ## Installation tips

 Although the installation is intuitive and Debian install guide could be found